The Role of Hospital Call Centers

 • Medical Staff Consults – Telehealth is also used for patient/doctor communications.
 Doctors, nurses, and specialists use virtual consultations to coordinate care.

-• Remote Health Monitoring – Communication between a patient’s home monitoring medical devices and their doctor.
+• Remote Health Monitoring – Communication between patients’ homes monitoring medical devices and their doctor.

-• Non-Clinical Services – Remote, non-clinical uses such as, administrative meetings and provider training and education.
+• Non-Clinical Services – Remote, non-clinical uses such as administrative meetings, provider training, and education.

-As needs arise and technology advances, the role of hospital call centers will grow and become more complex.
+As needs arise and technology advances, the role of medical contact centers will continue to grow and become more complex.